hukkelas/DeepPrivacy/README.md

 - `models/default/config.yml`: Default 12M parameter model with pose (Max 256 channels in convolutions.)
 - `models/no_pose/config.yml`: Default 12M parameter model without pose
-- **BEST:** `models/large/config.yml`: Default 46M parameter model with pose (Max 512 channels in convolutions).
+- `models/large/config.yml` (**BEST:**): Default 46M parameter model with pose (Max 512 channels in convolutions).
 If you have the compute power, we recommend to use this model.
 - `models/deep_discriminator/config.yml`: Default deep discriminator model.

 ### Pre-trained models